How We Work

 Legislative Working Group

-The CRWP is currently working to advance the Connecticut River Watershed Partnership Act (CRWPA): federal legislation to create a dedicated funding stream to leverage state, local, and private investments in nonregulatory conservation, restoration, education and recreation efforts in the watershed.
-The CRWPA is modeled on successful partnerships enabled by federal legislation via the Chesapeake WILD Act (2020), and the Delaware River Basin Conservation Act (2015).
-The Act will enhance coordination among federal agencies and state, regional, tribal, and local public and private partners.
+This group of partners is currently working to advance the Connecticut River Watershed Partnership Act (CRWPA): federal legislation to create a dedicated funding stream to leverage state, local, and private investments in nonregulatory conservation, restoration, education and recreation efforts in the watershed.
 The legislation is supported by a broad coalition of public and private organizations throughout New England who seek to diversify the organizations and sources of funding for programming within the Watershed.
-This collaborative effort will help promote access to the Watershed’s public spaces, particularly for excluded and marginalized communities.
-To learn more or join our effort please contact us at friendsofconte@gmail.com